CoderLine/alphaTab/README.md

 <a href="https://www.browserstack.com" target="_blank"><img src="img/BrowserStack.png?raw=true" width="400" align="center"/></a>
 </p>

-... our friends at JetBrains for a Open Source License of ther products.
-This allows me to develop all the flavors of alphaTab with the latest and createst coding and debugging assistance.
+... our friends at JetBrains for a Open Source License of their products.
+This allows me to develop all the flavors of alphaTab with the latest and greatest coding and debugging assistance.

 <p align="center">
 <a href="https://www.jetbrains.com/" target="_blank"><img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" width="150" align="center"/></a><br />